Please confirm topic selection

 • phenol or glucose-based solutions injected at the base of ligamentous complexes to induce scarring

-• generates inflammatory response resulting in fibroblastic migration and resultant scar that stabilizes joint
+• generates an inflammatory response resulting in fibroblastic migration and resultant scar tissue that stabilizes the joint

 • outcomes